prdingilian/socket-synth/README.md

 ## Current Tasks

-- Add a landing page that describes the app's behavior
+- ~~Add a landing page that describes the app's behavior~~
-- Add a count of how many people are currently connected
+- ~~Add a count of how many people are currently connected~~
+- Keyboard shortcuts for playing notes

 ## Learn More